 Stovepipe Wells Campgrounds

-The campground at Stovepipe Wells (190 sites, first-come, first-served, Sept.
-15-early May, $12) has tent sites and RV sites with hookups.
+The campground at Stovepipe Wells (190 sites, first-come, first-served, mid-Sept.-early May, $14) has basic tent sites and RV sites without hookups.
 This is a central location for exploring a big swath of Death Valley.
 Beyond the prime location, the campground mostly resembles a parking lot, although the surrounding desert and Cottonwood Mountains are lovely in their austerity.
 The campground sits right at sea level, and the sites are completely exposed, which means it can be blazingly hot, and there is no privacy.
 Prepare to become friends with your neighbors.
 Amenities include picnic tables, potable water, and flush toilets.
 There is access to the Stovepipe Wells Hotel pool and showers ($4 per day).

-Stovepipe Wells RV Park (14 sites, year-round, $32.75) shares space with the Stovepipe Wells campground; sites are located next to the General Store.
+Stovepipe Wells RV Park (14 sites, year-round, $40, full hook-ups) shares space with the Stovepipe Wells campground; sites are located next to the General Store.
 RV fees include access to the swimming pool and to Wi-Fi in the hotel lobby.

 Backcountry Camping in Stovepipe Wells